Warner Oland: Career beginnings

 After several years in theater, including appearances on Broadway as Warner Oland, in 1912 he made his silent film debut in Pilgrim's Progress, a film based on the John Bunyan novel.
 As a result of his training as a Shakespearean actor and his easy adoption of a sinister look, he was much in demand as a villain and in ethnic roles.
 Over the next 15 years, he appeared in more than 30 films, including a major role in The Jazz Singer (1927), one of the first talkies produced.

 Becoming a star

 Oland's performance in the 1929 film The Mysterious Dr. Fu Manchu made him a star.

-Oland's normal appearance fit the Hollywood expectation of caricatured Asianness of the time.
+Oland's normal appearance fitted the Hollywood expectation of caricatured Asianness of the time, an early example of 'yellowface' on screen.
 He portrayed a variety of Asian characters in several movies before being offered the leading role in the 1929 film The Mysterious Dr. Fu Manchu.